-An upper endoscopy is a procedure used to visually examine your upper digestive system with a tiny camera on the end of a long, flexible tube.
-A specialist in diseases of the digestive system (gastroenterologist) uses an endoscopy to diagnose and, sometimes, treat conditions that affect the esophagus, stomach and beginning of the small intestine (duodenum).
+An upper endoscopy, also called an upper gastrointestinal endoscopy, is a procedure used to visually examine your upper digestive system.
+This is done with the help of a tiny camera on the end of a long, flexible tube.
+A specialist in diseases of the digestive system (gastroenterologist) uses an endoscopy to diagnose and sometimes treat conditions that affect the upper part of the digestive system.

 The medical term for an upper endoscopy is esophagogastroduodenoscopy.
-You may have an upper endoscopy done in your doctor's office, an outpatient surgery center or a hospital.
+You may have an upper endoscopy done in your health care provider's office, an outpatient surgery center or a hospital.

 Why it's done

-An upper endoscopy is used to diagnose and, sometimes, treat conditions that affect the upper part of your digestive system, including the esophagus, stomach and beginning of the small intestine (duodenum).
+An upper endoscopy is used to diagnose and sometimes treat conditions that affect the upper part of the digestive system.
+The upper digestive system includes the esophagus, stomach and beginning of the small intestine (duodenum).

-Your doctor may recommend an endoscopy procedure to:
+Your provider may recommend an endoscopy procedure to:

-Investigate symptoms.
-An endoscopy may help your doctor determine what's causing digestive signs and symptoms, such as nausea, vomiting, abdominal pain, difficulty swallowing and gastrointestinal bleeding.
+- Investigate symptoms.
+An endoscopy can help determine what's causing digestive signs and symptoms, such as heartburn, nausea, vomiting, abdominal pain, difficulty swallowing and gastrointestinal bleeding.

-Diagnose.
-Your doctor may use an endoscopy to collect tissue samples (biopsy) to test for diseases and conditions, such as anemia, bleeding, inflammation, diarrhea or cancers of the digestive system.
+- Diagnose.
+An endoscopy offers an opportunity to collect tissue samples (biopsy) to test for diseases and conditions that may be causing anemia, bleeding, inflammation or diarrhea.
+It can also detect some cancers of the upper digestive system.

-Treat.
-Your doctor can pass special tools through the endoscope to treat problems in your digestive system, such as burning a bleeding vessel to stop bleeding, widening a narrow esophagus, clipping off a polyp or removing a foreign object.
+- Treat.
+Special tools can be passed through the endoscope to treat problems in your digestive system.
+For example, an endoscopy can be used to burn a bleeding vessel to stop bleeding, widen a narrow esophagus, clip off a polyp or remove a foreign object.

-Many endoscopes allow your doctor to use technology called narrow band imaging, which uses special light to help better detect precancerous conditions, such as Barrett's esophagus.
+Many endoscopes are used with technology called narrow band imaging.
+Narrow band imaging uses special light to help better detect precancerous conditions, such as Barrett's esophagus.

 An endoscopy is a very safe procedure.
 Rare complications include:

-You can reduce your risk of complications by carefully following your doctor's instructions for preparing for an endoscopy, such as fasting and stopping certain medications.
+You can reduce your risk of complications by carefully following your health care provider's instructions for preparing for an endoscopy, such as fasting and stopping certain medications.

-Call your doctor immediately or go to an emergency room if you experience any of these signs or symptoms.
+Call your provider immediately or go to an emergency room if you experience any of these symptoms.

 How you prepare

-Your doctor will give you specific instructions to prepare for your endoscopy.
-In some cases your doctor may ask that you:
+Your provider will give you specific instructions to prepare for your endoscopy.
+You may be asked to:

-Fast before the endoscopy.
-You will need to stop drinking and eating four to eight hours before your endoscopy to ensure your stomach is empty for the procedure.
+- Fast before the endoscopy.
+You'll typically need to stop eating solid food for eight hours and stop drinking liquids for four hours before your endoscopy.
+This is to ensure your stomach is empty for the procedure.

-Stop taking certain medications.
-You will need to stop taking certain blood-thinning medications in the days before your endoscopy.
+- Stop taking certain medications.
+You'll need to stop taking certain blood-thinning medications in the days before your endoscopy, if possible.
 Blood thinners may increase your risk of bleeding if certain procedures are performed during the endoscopy.
-If you have chronic conditions, such as diabetes, heart disease or high blood pressure, your doctor will give you specific instructions regarding your medications.
+If you have ongoing conditions, such as diabetes, heart disease or high blood pressure, your provider will give you specific instructions regarding your medications.

-Tell your doctor about all the medications and supplements you're taking before your endoscopy.
+Tell your provider about all the medications and supplements you're taking before your endoscopy.